 Physical and emotional support

 Having a baby changes your body physically.
 It can also affect your emotional wellbeing.
-This can be especially difficult if you have a preterm baby.
+It can be especially challenging if you have a preterm baby (less than 34 weeks gestation).

 You may experience mental health concerns like anxiety, low mood, helplessness, depression, panic attacks or trauma.

-You are not alone, and help is available.
+You are not alone, and support is available.

 Future pregnancy